 Everywhere you look, you find more & more ladybugs in your house!
 You may not exactly think of ladybugs as being pests like cockroaches or flies, but you also don’t want your home filled with them.
-Ladybugs can be found in many places, and they can even decide to use your home to hibernate if it is cold outside.
+Ladybugs can be found in many places, and they will even decide to use your home to hibernate if it is cold outside.

 So, why do you have so many ladybugs in your house?
 Ladybugs are more likely to be attracted to warm houses.
 Also, the presence of existing ladybugs will attract more ladybugs.
 Aphids will also attract ladybugs as a food source.
 Ladybugs tend to be attracted to light-colored houses.
 Fortunately, ladybugs will not cause any damage to your home.

 What Attracts Ladybugs to Your Home?

-Spring has finally come, and you notice that you see ladybugs everywhere you look including inside your house.
+Spring has finally come, and you notice that you see ladybugs everywhere you look including inside your home.
 However, you certainly don’t want to share your home with an infestation of ladybugs!
 This has got you wondering what attracted so many ladybugs to your home in the first place?
-After all, realizing why they’re there may help you rid yourself of them.
+After all, realizing why they’re there will help you rid yourself of them.

 Many people do not think of ladybugs explicitly as pests.
 Some people even see them as beneficial, or a sign of good luck.
-This may be especially true if you have spiritual or religious beliefs about nature which include seeing some bugs as a positive sign.
+This is especially true if you have spiritual or religious beliefs about nature which include seeing some bugs as a positive sign.

 And like many pests, seeing just a few ladybugs in your home may indicate that you have many more that you can’t see.
 In the winter, they will come into your house and hide in the walls.
 When the weather warms up, then you will see them crawling out into your home.
 So if you have seen about a dozen ladybugs, you may actually have a hundred!

 #1 Light-colored Houses Might Get More Ladybugs